RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - Kulin Nation ceremony to rent land or access
   - In 1846, for example, Aboriginal people petitioned Queen Victoria about maltreatment on Flinders Island in Bass Strait.
   - R vs Ballard
-    - Crown can’t judge Aboriginals because they have laws
+    - Crown can't judge Aboriginals because they have laws
     - Reversed this in R v Murrell
-    - Kind of reversed back again to they can’t judge them in R v Bonjon
+    - Kind of reversed back again to they can't judge them in R v Bonjon
     - Dismissed Ballard and Bonjon and cherry-picked Murrell
   - Barunga statement
     -  Barunga Festival in the Northern Territory,